junxit/us-congress-bills-111/metadata.md

 - 2009-10-23 — Placed on the Union Calendar, Calendar No. 177.
 - 2009-10-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-312, Part I.
 - 2009-10-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-312, Part I.
+- 2010-03-18 — Rules Committee Resolution H. Res.
+1192 Reported to House.
+Rule provides for consideration of H.R.
+3644 and H.R.
+1612.
+It shall be in order to consider in the House, H.R.
+3644 and H.R.
+1612.
+All points of order against consideration of each bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in each bill shall be considered as adopted.
+The bills, as amended, shall be considered read.
+Further amendments are in order.
+Each bill shall be debatable for one hour.
+- 2010-03-19 — Rule H. Res.
+1192 passed House.
+- 2010-03-20 — Amendment (A001) offered by Mr. Cole. (consideration: CR H1757, H1759; text: CR H1757)
+- 2010-03-20 — Amendment (A002) offered by Mr. Bishop (UT). (consideration: CR H1757-1759; text: CR H1757)
+- 2010-03-20 — Amendment (A003) offered by Mr. Grijalva. (consideration: CR H1761-1762; text: CR H1761-1762)
+- 2010-03-20 — Amendment agreed to by House: On agreeing to the Bishop (UT) amendment (A002) Agreed to by the Yeas and Nays: 227 - 180 (Roll no. 148).
+- 2010-03-20 — Amendment agreed to by House: On agreeing to the Cole amendment (A001) Agreed to by the Yeas and Nays: 402 - 0 (Roll no. 149).
+- 2010-03-20 — Amendment agreed to by House: On agreeing to the Grijalva amendment (A003) Agreed to by voice vote.
+- 2010-03-20 — Considered under the provisions of rule H. Res.
+1192. (consideration: CR H1749-1756, H1757-1762)
+- 2010-03-20 — DEBATE - Pursuant to the provisions of H.Res.
+1192, the House proceeded with 10 minutes of debate on the Bishop(UT) amendment.
+- 2010-03-20 — DEBATE - Pursuant to the provisions of H.Res.
+1192, the House proceeded with 10 minutes of debate on the Cole amendment.
+- 2010-03-20 — DEBATE - The House proceeded with 10 minutes of debate on the Lummis motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with sundry amendments.
+The amendments insert sections pertaining to limitation on use of funds and further limitation on use of funds to protect children.
+- 2010-03-20 — DEBATE - The House proceeded with one hour of debate on H.R.
+1612.
+- 2010-03-20 — House amendment agreed to: On agreeing to the Bishop (UT) amendment (A002) Agreed to by the Yeas and Nays: 227 - 180 (Roll no. 148).
+- 2010-03-20 — House amendment agreed to: On agreeing to the Cole amendment (A001) Agreed to by the Yeas and Nays: 402 - 0 (Roll no. 149).
+- 2010-03-20 — House amendment agreed to: On agreeing to the Grijalva amendment (A003) Agreed to by voice vote.
+- 2010-03-20 — House amendment offered
+- 2010-03-20 — House amendment offered
+- 2010-03-20 — House amendment offered
+- 2010-03-20 — House amendment offered/reported by : Amendment (A001) offered by Mr. Cole.(consideration: CR H1757, H1759; text: CR H1757)
+- 2010-03-20 — House amendment offered/reported by : Amendment (A002) offered by Mr. Bishop (UT).(consideration: CR H1757-1759; text: CR H1757)
+- 2010-03-20 — House amendment offered/reported by : Amendment (A003) offered by Mr. Grijalva.(consideration: CR H1761-1762; text: CR H1761-1762)
+- 2010-03-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-20 — Mrs. Lummis moved to recommit with instructions to Natural Resources. (consideration: CR H1759-1761; text: CR H1759-1760)
+- 2010-03-20 — On agreeing to the Bishop (UT) amendment (A002) Agreed to by the Yeas and Nays: 227 - 180 (Roll no. 148).
+- 2010-03-20 — On agreeing to the Cole amendment (A001) Agreed to by the Yeas and Nays: 402 - 0 (Roll no. 149).
+- 2010-03-20 — On agreeing to the Grijalva amendment (A003) Agreed to by voice vote.
+- 2010-03-20 — On motion to recommit with instructions Agreed to by recorded vote: 387 - 21 (Roll no. 150).
+- 2010-03-20 — On passage Passed by the Yeas and Nays: 288 - 116 (Roll no. 151).
+- 2010-03-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Bishop (UT) amendment, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. Bishop (UT) demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2010-03-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Cole amendment, the Chair put the question on adoption of the amendment and by voice vote, announced the ayes had prevailed.
+Mr. Grijalva demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2010-03-20 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 288 - 116 (Roll no. 151).
+- 2010-03-20 — Roll call votes on amendments in House
+- 2010-03-20 — Roll call votes on amendments in House
+- 2010-03-20 — Rule provides for consideration of H.R.
+3644 and H.R.
+1612.
+It shall be in order to consider in the House, H.R.
+3644 and H.R.
+1612.
+All points of order against consideration of each bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in each bill shall be considered as adopted.
+The bills, as amended, shall be considered read.
+Further amendments are in order.
+Each bill shall be debatable for one hour.
+- 2010-03-20 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text: CR H1749-1752)
+- 2010-03-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR S1760)
+- 2010-03-20 — The previous question was ordered without objection. (consideration: CR H1759)
+- 2010-03-20 — The title of the measure was amended.
+Agreed to without objection.